 As Hong Kong’s population grows, the scarcity of land poses challenges for transport and city planners alike.
 The utilisation of underground space plays an ever more important role in the sustainable development of Hong Kong.

-Numerous transport tunnels now weave their way under the Hong Kong landscape and Lam Tin Tunnel will be the latest.
-The drill and blast excavation for Lam Tin Tunnel will navigate through the fourth most densely populated country in the world; it is critical that the operation’s effects on the environment and Hong Kong’s citizens be thoroughly assessed and minimised.
+Numerous transport tunnels now weave their way under the Hong Kong landscape and Tseung Kwan O – Lam Tin Tunnel (TKO-LTT) will be the latest.
+The drill and blast excavation for the tunnel will navigate through the fourth most densely populated country in the world; it is critical that the operation’s effects on the environment and Hong Kong’s citizens be thoroughly assessed and minimised.

 Aurecon’s use of a geographic information system (GIS) for the project’s blast assessments avoided the need to manually engineer vibration contours and produced accurate 3D visualisations of blast plumes.
 Learn more in the case study below:

 Many of the world’s most useful tools are brought about by incremental improvements rather than a single new idea.
-This was the case with using the digital engineering tool GIS on Lam Tin Tunnel.
+This was the case with using the digital engineering tool GIS on the TKO-LTT – Main Tunnels and Associated Works.

 At the beginning of the project the drill and blast calculations were being managed in Excel spreadsheets, and the vibration contours were manually generated by CAD drafters.